 Figure 3 shows multi-year composite climatic zones based upon annual average evaporation, precipitation, and temperature in finer detail.
 As in previous maps, the larger number listed, the less water stress expected for tree growth over time under normal conditions.
-Prolonged drought conditions will be more devestating for the higher number listed, although risk of drought may be less.
+Prolonged drought conditions will be more devestating the higher the number listed, although risk of drought may be less.